drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <nptsVsTime_plt>

+	@nptsVsSpeedup_plt displays the speedup by comparing the serial implementation with our GPU implemention.
+This comparison is quite unfair to the serial implementaion as we are not comparing the same algorithms exactly.
+The GPU algorithm needed to be rewritten with a deep understanding of the GPU programming model.
+By the end of the rewrite it is not the same algorithm we started with.
+	It is still a useful benchmark since it does show us that with a bit of work converting a simple implementation into a highly parallelized version can give immense amounts of speedup.
+The speedup here is comparing the runtime of the serial code with for a given number of points and with the runtime of the GPU code with the same number of points.
+Both implementaions are run with single precision floating point arithmetic.

+	In @triangulation_onlyptins we see what the result would look like in each iteration if not flipping operations were performed.
+This figure aids to portray the DT as the angle maximizing triangulation.
+In these figures we see a we dont have any angle maximising work done which can be seen here in the last few figures with lines drawn which appear to be thick.
+The triangles in these figures also appear, for the most part, alot more narrow or skinny than their counterparts in @triangulation_history.

 	#figure(
 		image("main/plotting/nptsVsSpeedup/nptsVsSpeedup.png", width: 80%),
 		caption: [Plot showing speedup of the GPU code with respect to the serial implemenation of the incremental point insertion @ripiflip_alg.
-The speedup here is comparing the runtime of the serial code with for a given number of points and with the runtime of the GPU code with the same number of points.
-Both implementaions are run with single precision floating point arithmetic.
-Speedup here is defined as the ratio $"timeCPU" / "timeGPU"$.
+Speedup here is defined as the ratio of time the serial code took to run with the time the GPU code took to run.
 		],
 	) <nptsVsSpeedup_plt>

-	@nptsVsSpeedup_plt displays the speedup by comparing the serial implementation with our GPU implemention.
-This comparison is quite unfair to the serial implementaion as we are not comparing the same algorithms exactly.
-The GPU algorithm needed to be rewritten with a deep understanding of the GPU programming model.
-By the end of the rewrite it is not the same algorithms started with.
-	It is still a useful benchmark since it does show us that with a bit of work converting a simple implementation into a highly parallelized version can give immense amounts of speedup.

 	#subpar.grid(
-		figure( image("main/plotting/triangulation_onlyptins/DT_iter1.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter1.png", width: 130%), caption: [] ),
-		figure( image("main/plotting/triangulation_onlyptins/DT_iter2.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter2.png", width: 130%), caption: [] ),
-		figure( image("main/plotting/triangulation_onlyptins/DT_iter3.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter3.png", width: 130%), caption: [] ),

-		figure( image("main/plotting/triangulation_onlyptins/DT_iter4.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter4.png", width: 130%), caption: [] ),
-		figure( image("main/plotting/triangulation_onlyptins/DT_iter5.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter5.png", width: 130%), caption: [] ),
-		figure( image("main/plotting/triangulation_onlyptins/DT_iter6.png", width: 135%), caption: [] ),
+		figure( image("main/plotting/triangulation_onlyptins/DT_iter6.png", width: 130%), caption: [] ),

 		rows: (auto, auto),
 		columns: (auto, auto, auto),
-		caption: [These figures show the evolution of the only the point insertion algorithm.
+		caption: [These figures show the evolution of the only the point insertion algorithm without any flipping of configurations.
 The point insertion proceeds in alphabetical order noting the labels of each subfigure.
-During the computation points closest to the circumcenter of each triangle are chosen to be inserted and split each existing triangle with a point to insert.
-These figures use a uniform point distribution on a unit disk.
-This figure aids to portray the DT as the angle maximizing triangulation which lacktherof can be seen here in the last few figures with lines drawn which appear to be thick.
-The triangles in these figures also appear, for the most part, alot more narrow than their counterparts in @triangulation_history.
 		],
 		align: bottom,
 		label: <triangulation_onlyptins>,
 	)

+	A key metric which needs to be considered during the use of a GPU algorithm is the _block size_ also known by a more descriptive name, the number of threads per block.
+This property of the algorithm determines how many threads share a paricular part of memory which the _block size_ determines.
+In the case of our algorithm, changing this quantity mainly affects some atomic operations which act on this _shared memory_.

 	#figure(
 		image("main/plotting/blocksizeVsTime/blocksizeVsTime.png", width: 80%),